Best guide to the most beautiful bridges in Europe you can ever see. Stunning pictures and list of famous European bridges!

 Due to its popular location, it was built, and rebuilt, out of wood.
 When the second wood bridge collapse from the crowds that had gathered to watch a boat race, it was finally replaced with the stone bridge that stands today.
 Modelled after the former wooden bridge this stone monument has stood over the canal since 1591.

-This beautiful bridge just has to be on your Italian bucket list!
+This beautiful bridge just has to be on your Italian bucket list as it really is one of the most famous bridges in Italy!

 17. P.S.
 I love you bridge – Wicklow Mountains National Park, Ireland